- PrintArticle Summary

-Please call our substance abuse rehabilitation and recovery helpline at 1-888-658-5242 to obtain information and referrals for treatment centers and programs that will provide support for hydromorphone withdrawal so that you or your loved one can fully overcome addiction to hydromorphone.
+Please call our substance abuse rehabilitation and recovery helpline at 1-888-935-1318 to find treatment centers and programs that will provide support for hydromorphone withdrawal so that you or your loved one can fully overcome addiction to hydromorphone.

 |Hydromorphone Information at a Glance|

 |Form, Intake and Dosage||Interactions and Complications|

 |Effects and Adverse Reactions||Substance Abuse|